jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   authorized as a provider
 * events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ASPA
-* autoRenew -- a boolean indicating if it is an auto-renewing ASPA or not
+* autoRenewed -- a boolean indicating if the ASPA is auto-renewed or not
 * status -- a string indicating the validation state of the ASPA
 * remarks -- see [@!RFC9083, section 4.3]
-* links -- links ([@!RFC9083, section 4.2]) for self, and related to autonomous system number and IRR objects
+* links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to autonomous system number and IRR objects

 ## Lookup